Mycenaean/Nuclear-Framework/Nuclear.Channels/README.md

         }
 ```

-In case you are worried about the state of memory you can setup background cache cleaner with extension method ConfigureCacheCleaner which is located in Nuclear.Channels.Heuristics.CacheCleaner namespace.
+In case you are worried about the state of memory, you can setup background cache cleaner with extension method ConfigureCacheCleaner , located in Nuclear.Channels.Heuristics.CacheCleaner namespace, which will clear expired cached responses in time interval provided.

 ```c#
 	IChannelServer server = ChannelServerBuilder.CreateServer();